Sleep Setup

 What is a Montessori floor bed?

-• Variants you'll see online: floor bed, house bed, Montessori bed (same idea; "house" adds a frame).
+• Variants you'll see online: floor bed, house bed, Montessori bed (same idea; "house" adds a decorative frame).

 Benefits at a glance